contentstack-launch-examples/launch-cloudwatch-otel-collector/README.md

 # Launch OpenTelemetry Collector example

+- Hosts an OTLP Receiver with Authorization Bearer Token value configurable with `otel-contrib.yaml`
-- Receives the logs from Log Target and forward them to the AWS Cloudwatch service
+- Export Log Request to Cloudwatch

 This repository hosts an intermediate OpenTelemetry (OTEL) Collector service that acts as a bridge between Log Targets and AWS CloudWatch Logs.
 The service receives logs from Log Targets and forwards them to AWS CloudWatch Logs for storage and analysis.

 ## Important Notes

-### Request Failures
+### Service fails to export Logs to Cloudwatch
-A request may fail in the following cases:
+An Export Log request may fail in the following cases:
 1. The timestamp in the log message is older than the `log_retention` period defined in `otelcol-config.yaml`.
-2. The API request will return a `401 Unauthorized` error if the provided bearer token does not match the expected value.
+2. The API request will return a `401 Unauthorized` error if the provided bearer token does not match the expected value in the `otel-contrib.yaml`.

 ## Debugging Issues
 To diagnose potential issues: